KamitaniLab/IllusionReconstruction/README.md

   </a>
 </div>

-Example 2:
+Example 2 (diffusion):
-Each row in following figure located in `results/plots/` shows the reconstructions using diffusion model from the same brain activity sample with different random seeds.
+Each row in following figure located in `results/plots/` shows the reconstructions from the same brain activity sample with different random seeds.

 <div align="center">
   <a href="https://github.com/KamitaniLab/IllusionReconstruction/blob/main/">